- Cost is a major barrier to managing and treating COPD.

 The CDC has a

 Many people with COPD avoid activity.
-Proper exercise and breathing techniques can help you better manage your COPD.
-This will allow you to stay active.
+However, exercise and breathing techniques can help you better manage your COPD and stay active.
 This is a main focus of pulmonary rehab programs.

 Exercise and breathing techniques can strengthen your lungs and make it easier to breathe.
 When you use less energy to breathe, you will have more energy for other things.